Poison Idea: Formation, 1980s, and 1990s

 Following the release of Kings of Punk, the lineup changed again and the band added lead guitarist Eric "Vegetable" Olson and drummer Steve "Thee Slayer Hippy" Hanford from local thrash metal band Mayhem.
 The band then released War All the Time (named for the Charles Bukowski book) in 1987.
 After the release of War All The Time, Chris Tense departed and was replaced by Craig "Mondo" Lower, also formerly of Mayhem.
 War All the Time and the EPs that followed (the Getting the Fear 12-inch and the Filthkick 7-inch) found them further developing the rock/hardcore sound first established on Kings of Punk, which they would hone in 1990 with Feel the Darkness.

 Membership in Poison Idea continued to fluctuate.
 Mondo and Vegetable departed.
 Charley "Myrtle Tickner" Nims joined on bass and on second guitar there was, briefly, Kevin "Kid Cocksman" Sanders and then Aldine Strichnine.
 They also established their own record label in 1989, American Leather (named for the Germs song), and released two records the same year: a reissue of their 1982 demo Darby Crash Rides Again and the Discontent 7-inch.

 In 1990, the band released Feel the Darkness.
 After the album's release, Aldine Strycnine was thrown out of the band, and Mondo returned, this time on guitar, for the 1991 tour.
 Poison Idea then released Blank Blackout Vacant in 1992, and We Must Burn in 1993.
-By this time, their drinking habits and hard living were beginning to catch up with them: the band weighed in at about 1,300 lb. collectively, and Pig Champion in particular was very fat, often having to play sitting down.
+By this time, their drinking habits and hard living were beginning to catch up with them: the band weighed in at about 1,300 lb. collectively, and Pig Champion in particular was struggling with his weight, often having to play sitting down.
 After the release of We Must Burn, Pig Champion announced he was no longer willing to tour.
 The band's final hometown show with Pig Champion was recorded and released as the Pig's Last Stand CD by Sub Pop in 1996.
 The group continued on briefly as a 4-piece (as documented on the 1995 Your Choice Live release) before calling it quits.
 Jerry and Thee Slayer Hippy would soon form a short-lived band with Jerry's wife, May May Del Castro, called The Gift.
 A few years later, Jerry resurrected Poison Idea with Dean Johnson, Chris Tense and new guitarist Ian Miller.
 This lineup appeared on 1998's Learning To Scream 7-inch but the band dissolved shortly afterwards.